Costs

 This will display the following dialog:

-You can create the variables you want to base your cost calculations on here.
+In here you can create the variables that you want to base your cost calculations on.
 Each variable has a base value that can vary according to a defined base uncertainty.

 Calculating a value using a formula

-To calculate the value, select the cost and the "Formulas" tab in the cost details panel.
+In order to calculate the value, you need to select the cost and then select the “Formulas” tab in the cost details panel.

-Here, you add the references (variables, activities, or other costs) you would like to base your calculation on.
+In here you add the references (variables, activities or other costs) that you like to base your calculation on.
 You can give your references a symbol that you use in the formula.
 For an example, see the screenshot above.
 Note that you can have a formula for each input field.

 The Formula Editor

-The formula editor allows you to do advanced calculations based on the references you've chosen.
+The formula editor gives you the possibility to do advanced calculations based on the references that you’ve chosen.
 In addition to standard operators, it supports the following functions:

 Example 1: Modeling a penalty: